Landings at Cape Torokina: Expanding the beachhead

-The Americal Division started arriving in December 1943, to relieve the Marines.
-On 15 December, responsibility for command of the Torokina perimeter was assumed by Major General Oscar Griswold's XIV Corps, inheriting a perimeter 15 mi long and 5 mi deep.
+The Americal Division started arriving in December to relieve the Marines.
+On 15 December responsibility for command of the Torokina perimeter was assumed by Major General Oscar Griswold's XIV Corps, inheriting a perimeter 15 mi long and 5 mi deep.
 Units of the 3rd Marine Division began to withdraw from the line on 27–28 December and by 16 January 1944 had withdrawn to Guadalcanal.

-They would later be committed to the fighting on Guam.
-Believing that the landing at Torokina was a ruse, and would be followed by a further landing around Buka, Imamura reinforced the northern part of Bougainville instead of launching a concerted counterattack with the 15,000 (or more) troops that were stationed in southern Bougainville.
+Believing that the landing at Torokina was a ruse and would be followed by a further landing around Buka, Imamura reinforced the northern part of Bougainville instead of launching a concerted counterattack with the 15,000 (or more) troops that were stationed in southern Bougainville.
 By the time it became apparent that this assessment was wrong, the conditions required for a successful counterattack had passed and Hyakutake was ordered to delay his plans.
 In March 1944, the Japanese launched a counterattack on the US perimeter around Cape Torokina, which was defeated with heavy casualties to their forces.

-A lull in the fighting on Bougainville followed, until the later part of 1944, when Australian forces took over responsibility for the lodgment at Cape Torokina.
-The US forces were re-directed towards the capture of the Philippines.
+A lull in the fighting on Bougainville followed until the later part of 1944, when Australian forces took over responsibility for the lodgment at Cape Torokina.
 Throughout 1944 and into 1945, the Australians worked to secure control of the island from the Japanese.
 They launched a series of drives to clear the northern, central and southern sectors.
 Ultimately, these were only partially completed by the time the war came to an end in August 1945.
-The Australians had advanced to the Bonis Peninsula in the north, and reached a position just short of Buin in the south.
+The Australians had advanced to the Bonis Peninsula in the north and had reached a position just short of Buin in the south.